 All Applicants with intent to submit 4% Credit bond applications for issuance of a Letter of Determination are required to complete the pre-application process.
 All waivers and qualification determination requests must be accompanied with a completed pre-application workbook.
-Applicants are expected to submit the required information for this process no later than 30 days prior to the intended complete application submission date.
+Applicants are expected to submit the required information for this process in accordance with the procedures communicated by DCA per subsection A. 4% Credit Application Review Process.
 DCA will provide a Pre-Application Clearance Letter upon completing the pre-application review.